varigence/docs/bimlflex/modeling-tools/schema-diagram.md

 ---
 # Schema Diagram

-In this session, we discuss the Schema Diagram tool to with reference to how it provides a simple view of your data and accelerates your development tasks.
+In this document, we discuss the Schema Diagram tool with reference to how it provides a simple view of your data and accelerates your development tasks.

 ## Schema Diagram

-The Schema Diagram provides a entity relation view of any set of metadata based on the integration stage.
+The Schema Diagram provides an entity relation view of any set of metadata based on the integration stage.
 It allows a user to get an overview of what the metadata looks like in an easy to understand view.
 It also helps the developer to execute the most common actions on the data in a graphical interface.

 ### Starting Point